girtsf/buffy/README.md

 ## Usage

-Prerequisite: you should be able to debug your target with OpenOCD, and `tcl_port` should be enabled (it is by default).
+Prerequisites: you should be able to debug your target with OpenOCD, and `tcl_port` should be enabled (it is by default).
+The client should work with either Python 2 or 3.

 On the embedded side: add `embedded/buffy.c` and `embedded/buffy.h` to your project using your favorite build system.
 Somewhere in your code include